 Can Parrots Die of Loneliness?

-- Hiding from humans
+- Hiding and avoidance.

 How Loneliness Shortens A Parrot’s Life

-During cellular metabolism, the body produces free radicals.
-These are unpaired molecules.
-An excess of free radicals causes oxidative stress.
+The body produces free radicals during cellular metabolism, which causes oxidative stress.
 This deteriorates the cells in an organism’s body, including telomeres.

 Parrots Age Faster

 Telomeres shorten as organisms age because the body wears down.

 Researchers noted that the telomere length of a 9-year-old single parrot was the same as that of a paired parrot that was 23 years older.
 Also, 4 of the 45 parrots died non-traumatically, all single pets.

 Isolation ages parrots due to cellular material destruction and telomere length reduction.

 Stress is a feeling that manifests through physical tension and discomfort that weakens the defenses at a cellular level.
 The result will be biological disequilibrium, so lonely parrots age faster.

 How Much Attention Do Parrots Need?